gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.FileInfoExt.md

 ## FileInfoExt.GetAllReferences(this FileInfo) Method

-(Cross-Game compatible) Get all Assembly References from this FileInfo.
+Get all Assembly References from this FileInfo.
 Returns null if there are none

 ```csharp
 public static System.Reflection.AssemblyName[] GetAllReferences(this System.IO.FileInfo fileInfo);